• Voor 17 uur besteld, dezelfde dag verzonden!

 How do I care for my degu's teeth?

 Degus' teeth grow continuously.
-To prevent overgrowth, they must have sufficient gnawing material, such as willow branches or special gnawing wood.
+To prevent overgrowth, they need plenty of gnawing material, such as willow branches or special gnawing wood.
 A high-fiber diet also contributes to the natural wear of the teeth.

 Can degus be tame?

-Yes, with patience and regular interaction, degus can be tame.
+Yes, with patience and regular interaction, degus can become tame.
 Start by offering treats from your hand and get them used to your presence.
-However, keep in mind that degus are not cuddly animals by nature and do not like to be picked up.
+However, keep in mind that degus are not naturally cuddly and do not like being picked up.

 How often should I clean the accommodation?

-- Monthly : Clean the entire enclosure thoroughly with hot water and, if necessary, a mild detergent.
+• Monthly : Clean the entire enclosure thoroughly with hot water and, if necessary, a mild cleaning agent.

 What is the life expectancy of a degu?

 Degus live an average of 5 to 8 years.
-With proper care, nutrition and housing, some can even reach 10 years.
+With proper care, nutrition, and housing, some can even reach 10 years of age.

 What accessories are essential for a degu?